A Site Statistics Report is a statistical report for a site based on the datasets in the site.

 • Interpolate: A value is interpolated for the point using the last non-zero, non-error values, before and after the error point(s).

 1. Expand the Statistics list and click the check box of each statistic to be calculated in the report.
+Selecting the check box at the top of the list will select/deselect all options.

-Step 4 of the process is used to define the time range and sampling interval to be included in the report.
+The Date Range fields are used to define the time range and sampling interval to be included in the report.

 The time range can be defined as: